 In 2020, Michigan State University granted all pre-tenure faculty an automatic one-year extension in the tenure clock because of the impact on scholarly productivity caused by adjustments to COVID-19.
 The extra time provided by this extension should not in any way be viewed harmful to the faculty candidate.
 As with other extensions granted under this policy, it should not lead to an expectation that “more should have been accomplished” by the faculty member given the extra year in the probationary appointment.

-No. The automatic extension only applies to faculty currently in the tenure system at MSU as of spring, 2020.
-At this time, there are no plans to provide an automatic extension for new hires who start in the fall.
+Yes.
+The automatic extension applies to faculty currently in the tenure system at MSU as of spring, 2020 and beyond.
+At this time, there are no plans to provide an automatic extension for new hires who start in the fall 2022.
 However, if situations caused by the coronavirus necessitate an extension of longer than one year, the regular process for extending the tenure clock for pre-tenure faculty must be utilized.
 It includes review at the unit, college, and Provost Office level, and required approval by the UCFT.